skupperproject/skupper-docs/input/overview/index.md

 ![overview-routers](../images/overview-routers.png)

+In the diagram, `skupper-router` is a container or systemd process that acts as a software router for service communication.

 Application networks provide multiple routing patterns, so communications can be distributed in anycast (balanced or closest) or multicast patterns.

 <a id="skupper"></a>